 Click here to download the full report

-While every borough experienced notable declines in chain stores, Manhattan had the biggest losses, with the number of chain store locations in the borough shrinking by 17.4 percent (of which 2.8 percent were closed temporarily).
-In fact, Manhattan accounted for nearly half of all chain store closures (520 out of 1,057) citywide.
-Brooklyn had the second-largest decline (decreasing by 11.6 percent, with 2.5 of those temporarily shuttered), followed by Queens (down 11.2 percent, with 0.6 percent temporarily closed), the Bronx (declining by 9.9 percent, including 2.0 percent temporarily closed), and Staten Island (down by 8.5 percent, with 0.7 percent temporarily closed).
+While every borough experienced notable declines in chain stores, Manhattan had the biggest losses, with the number of chain store locations in the borough shrinking by 17.4 percent (of which 2.2 percent were closed temporarily).
+In fact, Manhattan accounted for more than half of all chain store closures (518 out of 1,021) citywide.
+Brooklyn had the second-largest decline (decreasing by 12.3 percent, with 2.4 of those temporarily shuttered), followed by Queens (down 9.4 percent, with 0.6 percent temporarily closed), the Bronx (declining by 8.7 percent, including 1.4 percent temporarily closed), and Staten Island (down by 7.6 percent, with 0.7 percent temporarily closed).
 This is the second consecutive year in which all five boroughs have registered declines, but it is the first year in for any borough to see a decline of more than 10 percent.
 Last year, the sharpest drop was a 4.9 percent decline in Queens (-91 stores).

 For the first time, our chains analysis includes a category of ‘temporarily closed’ to describe those store locations that retailers themselves indicated on store locators as temporarily shut-down (perhaps as retailers await a vaccine, or rosier economic climate).
 It is certainly possible that other closures that have taken place are also temporary but were not indicated as such on their store locators.

 For example, restaurant chain Dig Inn (-19) has temporarily closed all but six locations, each of which is located in Manhattan.
 Clothing and accessories retailer Jimmy Jazz (-26) lists all 26 of its New York City locations as temporarily closed.
-Among health clubs and exercise studios, NY Sports Club (-26) and Soul Cycle (-21) both report significant temporary closures, of 15 and 18 locations, respectively.
+Among health clubs and exercise studios, Soul Cycle (-21) reported significant temporary closures of 18 locations.

 For several merchandise retailers selling clothing, shoes, accessories, jewelry, cosmetics, pet supplies, and vitamins, this year’s store closures likely have more to do with growing competition from e-commerce than with problems brought on by the pandemic.
 Apparel chains BCBG2 (-6), Motherhood Maternity3 (-7), and Justice4 (-6) closed all of their respective New York City locations in the pre-pandemic months.
 Athletic apparel retailer Modell’s5 shuttered all of its 43 locations after filing for bankruptcy in March.
 Stationery and greeting card retailer Papyrus announced its shutdown in January, and home décor retailer Pier 16 (-5) shuttered its remaining New York City locations, after filing for Chapter 11 bankruptcy in February.
 Clothing companies New York & Co.7 (-17), Dress Barn8 (-10), and Thomas Pink9 (-3) each closed all of their New York City locations.